jenningstcj/Elm-Workshop/readme.md

 This created an elm-package.json file and downloaded the dependencies to the elm-stuff directory.

-Go ahead and update the elm-package.json line for source-directories to match the following:
+Create a `src` directory and update the elm-package.json line for source-directories to match the following:

 ```
 "source-directories": [
   "src"
 ],
 ```
+This is where we will put all of our Elm code.

 ### Setup the Elm Architecture